-The Mercator Dialogue on Asylum and Migration (MEDAM) is a three-year research and consultation project that aims to identify and close the gaps in existing research and to develop research-based solutions for European asylum and immigration policies.
+The Mercator Dialogue on Asylum and Migration (MEDAM) is a research and consultation project that aims to identify and close the gaps in existing research and to develop research-based solutions for European asylum and immigration policies.
 Starting from an economic perspective, MEDAM looks at the bigger picture seeking better outcomes for all stakeholders.

 The Need for a Comprehensive Approach

 Today, immigration from outside the EU is one of the greatest concerns among European citizens and subject to an ongoing political debate over national and European political spectrums.
 Understanding the often complicated interlinkages and interdependencies is crucial to overcoming the EU’s asylum and immigration impasse, and to developing implementable and sustainable proposals for asylum and migration policy reforms.

 Bringing together experts from different countries and disciplines, the core research partners in MEDAM are the Kiel Institute for the World Economy (IfW), the Migration Policy Centre (MPC) at the European University Institute (EUI) in Florence, and the European Policy Centre (EPC), a Brussels think tank.